What rights do people with disabilities or reduced mobility have when traveling by train?

 To ensure that passengers with disabilities or reduced mobility receive the best possible assistance, it is necessary to register the assistance they require 24 hours before departure and to arrive at the station in good time before departure (maximum 60 minutes and at least 30 minutes before the scheduled departure time).

-Some railroad companies offer shorter registration times.
-You can find more information about the mobility service of ÖBB-Personenverkehr at https://www.oebb.at/de/reiseplanung-services/barrierefrei-reisen/mobilitaetsservice or by phone at +43 (0)5 1717 5, at WESTbahn at https://westbahn.at/fragen-antworten/faq/zusatzleistungen/ or by phone at +43 1 899 00.
+Some rail companies offer shorter registration times.
+For more information on ÖBB-Personenverkehr 's mobility service, ÖBB-Personenverkehr https://www.oebb.at/de/reiseplanung-services/barrierefrei-reisen/mobilitaetsservice or by phone at +43 (0)5 1717 5.
+For Westbahn, visit https://westbahn.at/fragen-antworten/faq/zusatzleistungen/ or call +43 1 899 00.

-Here you will find all contact details of the railroad companies in Austria.
+Here you will find all the contact details for rail companies in Austria.

 Central contact points of railroad companies and station operators are obliged to accept requests for assistance at stations and to forward individual requests for assistance to station operators and/or train-operators.